Frédéric Veseli: Early career

 Veseli started his football career with Renens.
-In 2005, he joined Lausanne-Sport, where he remained until 2008, when he moved to England to join Manchester City's Elite Development Squad.
+In 2005, he joined Lausanne-Sport, where he remained until 2008 when he moved to England to join Manchester City's Elite Development Squad.
 He would spend the next four seasons playing primarily for the reserve team.
-During the 2010–11 season, manager Roberto Mancini named Veseli in the first team squad for the League Cup Third round match against West Bromwich Albion on 22 September, where he was an unused substitute for the entire game.
-Mancini promised to give him his Premier League debut on the final day of the 2010–11 season, but Veseli tore his hamstring and was unable to play.
-Prior to the 2011–12 season, Veseli featured prominently at the 2011 World Football Challenge but did not make any first-team appearance that year.
-He demanded a contract of £5,000-a-week, which City refused to give, and he was approached by René Meulensteen, a coach under Alex Ferguson at City's local rivals Manchester United.
+During the 2010–11 season, manager Roberto Mancini named Veseli in the first-team squad for the League Cup Third round match against West Bromwich Albion on 22 September, where he was an unused substitute for the entire game.
+Mancini promised to give him his Premier League debut on the final day of the 2010–11 season.
+However, Veseli tore his hamstring and was unable to play.
+Before the 2011–12 season, Veseli featured prominently at the 2011 World Football Challenge but did not make any first-team appearance that year.
+He demanded a contract of £5,000 a week, which City refused to give.
+He was approached by René Meulensteen, a coach under Alex Ferguson at City's local rivals Manchester United.
 Brian Marwood had wanted to demonstrate to the City players that the City Football Group could not be forced into offering more generous terms than they were willing to give.

 On 31 January 2012, the last day of the 2012 winter transfer window, Veseli joined Manchester United on a free transfer.
-However he failed to break into the first-team at Old Trafford and Manchester United released Veseli at the end of his contract in July 2013.
+However, he failed to break into the first-team at Old Trafford and Manchester United released Veseli at the end of his contract in July 2013.

 Ipswich Town

 In July 2013, Veseli was signed by Mick McCarthy's Championship club Ipswich Town on a two-year deal.
 On 6 August, Veseli made his professional debut in a 2–0 League Cup defeat by Stevenage at Broadhall Way.
-However he was unsuited to McCarthy's long ball style of play.
+However, he was unsuited to McCarthy's long ball style of play.

 On 31 December 2013, Veseli had signed a one-month loan deal for struggling League Two side Bury.
 His loan spell at Gigg Lane was later extended by a further month before finally being extended to the full 93-day period.
-He started 18 league games for the club and was influential in their rise from 20th in the table and fighting relegation up to 11th, when he left, after new manager David Flitcroft decided to include Veseli in a back three alongside Pablo Mills and Jimmy McNulty.
-In his 18 appearances the "Shakers" kept ten clean sheets.
+He started 18 league games for the club.
+He was influential in their rise from 20th in the table and fighting relegation up to 11th when he left after new manager David Flitcroft decided to include Veseli in a back three alongside Pablo Mills and Jimmy McNulty.
+In his 18 appearances, the "Shakers" kept ten clean sheets.